 The "Most Anticipated New Indian Movies and Shows" widget tracks the real-time popularity of relevant pages on IMDb, and displays those that are currently generating the highest number of pageviews on IMDb.

 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

 In Mumbai, Sid Mehra is, in the words of his father, an arrogant, spoiled brat.
-He lives with a doting mother and a father who pays his expenses and credit card bills.
+He lives with a doting mother, subservient brother, and a father who covers his expenses and credit card bills.
 Sid takes his college finals then starts work at his father's business; he lasts less than a week before walking out.
-At a graduation party, he's met Aisha, newly arrived from Calcutta, set on becoming a writer.
+At a graduation party, he meets Aisha, newly arrived from Calcutta and set on becoming a writer.
 He shows her the city and helps her refurbish a rented flat.
-He asks if she'd like to progress from friend to something more; she says no - he lacks ambition and isn't her type.
+He asks if she'd like to progress from friend to something more, but she says no: he lacks ambition and isn't her type.
 Will her words, his exam results, a confrontation with his parents, and a break with his friends be enough to wake Sid up?Written by

 15 of 25 people found this review helpful.

 Was this review helpful to you?